temporalio/samples-java/src/main/java/io/temporal/samples/dsl/README.md

 If the age of the customer is set to >= 20 the application will be approved, if set to < 20 it will be rejected.
-The results of the workflow will include the updated `applicationStatus`, and an added array which shows all the activities that were executed (corespond to actions in the DSL), for example:
+The results of the workflow will include the updated `applicationStatus`, and an added array which shows all the activities that were executed (corresponds to actions in the DSL), for example:

 ```json
 {